1. Start from your real constraints, not from a map

 Outside Tokyo, yields and GRM can look more attractive on paper.
 The trade-off is usually:

-- Less depth of demand.
+- Less depth of demand for both rentals and resale.

 - More dependence on a few employers or industries.